MangelMaxime/Nacara/docs/content/plugins/search.md

 }
 ```

 Copy the doubled `:root:root`.
-Pagefind's stylesheet is loaded the first time a reader opens the
+Pagefind's stylesheet loads the first time a reader opens the modal,
-modal, which is after yours, and it declares its defaults on a plain `:root` - so a plain `:root` of
+after yours, and declares its defaults on a plain `:root`, which a plain `:root` of your own would
-your own loses to it and appears to do nothing.
+lose to.

 ## Options